-If the Respondent accepts an offered Mutual Resolution for violation(s) including charges of Sexual and Interpersonal Misconduct and the Complainant has been notified pursuant to the Code and fails to respond within seven (7) Days of an initial request from the Director for a meeting, the case may be resolved in the Complainant's absence through an In Absentia Resolution.
+If the Respondent accepts a Mutual Resolution for violation(s) including a Formal Charge(s) related to Sexual and Interpersonal Misconduct and the Complainant fails to respond within seven (7) Days of an initial request from the Director for a meeting, the case may be resolved in the Complainant's absence through an In Absentia Resolution.
 If the case is resolved through an In Absentia Resolution, the Complainant waives his/her right to a Hearing, and the Mutual Resolution accepted by the Respondent is final.